Positions Available

 Who can apply?

-Applicants must be a University student who has at least completed one semester of studies in an undergraduate program or any semester in a postgraduate program with a minimum overall GPA of > 5 in their current degree.
-All applicants need to be available during mid-year Orientation in July, Weeks 1-3 of Semester 2, 2024 and in October 2024 for in-course visits and promotional activities.
+Applicants must be a University student who has completed at least one semester of studies in an undergraduate program or any semester in a postgraduate program with a minimum overall GPA of > 5 in their current degree.
+All applicants need to be available Weeks 1-3 of Semester 1, 2026 for orientation activities, in-course visits and other promotional activities at the beginning of Semester.
+Minimum commitment 20 hours volunteering.

 Applicants must have a general understanding of Academic Integrity rules along with excellent communication and interpersonal skills.
 A high level of confidence for public speaking and engagement activities and enthusiastic, reliable, punctual and committed to the program with ability to work well as part of a team.